Advice for a man getting married

 The custom of changing your name on getting married has traditionally applied to women only.
 However, men can use a marriage certificate as evidence of a change of name, in the same way that a woman can.
 All of our advice for women getting married applies equally to men — whether you’ve got married to a woman, or a man (a same-sex marriage).

 U.K. government bodies such as HM Passport Office and the DVLA treat married men and married women exactly the same.
 If you do decide to make a change to your surname, you’re much more likely to encounter difficulty changing your records with other organisations who may be less prepared to recognise your change of name.

 To avoid any difficulties having your marriage certificate accepted by independent organisations (e.g. banks), it's a good idea to update your passport first.
-An updated passport is strong proof of your new name, and organisations are legally required to recognise your change of details under the Data Protection Act.
+An updated passport is strong proof of your new name, and organisations are legally required to recognise your change of details under the GDPR.
 If they refuse — complain!

 If, on the other hand, you aren’t planning on updating your passport straightaway (it’s an extra cost of £ 75.50, and it’s not a legal requirement to have it updated), then you might consider changing your name by deed poll to save yourself any possible hassle.

 What to change your name to

 Add your partner’s surname as a middle name

 If you want to make your partner’s surname one of your middle names, this is counted as a change of forename and you’ll need a deed poll — a marriage certificate isn’t enough.

 If you and your partner want to take each other’s name as a double-barrelled surname and it’s clear how the name is derived, then your marriage certificate is sufficient evidence of your name change — you don’t need a deed poll.